ericwoud/buildR64arch/README.md

 This method is now the prefered method of installing other then SD-card.
 Just get this installed on NAND, set switches to NAND and you can boot linux from sdmmc/emmc/nvme/nand.
 The nand image contains:

 U-Boot that scans emmc/nvme/nand for (/boot)/extlinux/extlinux.conf and boots it.
-Alternatively it scans for a boot.scr, see [example howto create a bootscr for distroboot](https://wiki.gentoo.org/wiki/PINE64_ROCKPro64/Installing_U-Boot#Creating_boot.scr)
+Alternatively it scans for a boot.scr, see [example howto create a bootscr for distroboot](https://wiki.gentoo.org/wiki/PINE64_ROCKPro64/Installing_U-Boot#Creating_boot.scr), but extlinux.conf is preferred, boot.scr only for backward compatibility.

 The partition that contains this file needs to have the boot flag set.